moinwiki/moin/docs/admin/install.rst

 ~~~~~~~~~~~~~~
 For some image processing functions that MoinMoin uses (like resizing, rotating),
 you need PIL (Python Imaging Library).

+Windows users who want to install PIL should skip the remainder of this section and read
+Troubleshooting -- PIL Installation Under Windows below.

 If you install PIL with pip, pip will try to find a jpeg support library and associated development
-headers on your system and if you don’t have that, there will be no jpeg support in PIL.
+headers on your system and if you do not have that, there will be no jpeg support in PIL.
 So, if you want jpeg support, make sure you have the jpeg libs/headers::

  # install jpeg library and development headers: